Background and Mission

 What authority and responsibility does the SRMC have?

-The SRMC reviews all studies of cancer or that are specific to patients with cancer that are conducted by faculty, staff or students at the UF Health Gainesville campus and UFPTI.
-Prospective studies must be reviewed and approved by the appropriate Disease Site Group (DSG) or Research Program prior to SRMC submission.
+The SRMC reviews all studies of cancer or that are specific to patients with cancer and are conducted by faculty, staff or students at the UF Health Gainesville campus and the UF Health Proton Therapy Institute.
+Interventional studies must be reviewed and approved by the appropriate Disease Site Group (DSG) or Research Program prior to SRMC submission.
 The SRMC ensures that the study design fulfills study objectives and helps principal investigators (PIs) of investigator-initiated clinical trials optimize the scientific value of their studies.